vesuxyz/docs/docs/user-guides/claim-strk-guide.md

 1. Head over to your Vesu positions [Vesu](https://vesu.xyz/positions)

 2. Just above your positions, you can see a dedicated DeFi Spring section.
-From which you can track/see how much STRKs you've accrued over time.
+"Earned STRK" represents the STRKs you've accrued over time.
+"Claimable STRK" is the amount you can claim.

 ![Defi Spring](images/defispring.png)